-Consult the Divinity Bulletin for additional information about courses offered through Duke Divinity School.
+Consult the Divinity Bulletin for information about courses offered through Duke Divinity School.

 Course Overload Request

-If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from Dean Conklin-Miller to do this.
-Factors that are considered in granting permission include, but are not limited to, non-credit courses during the upcoming semester and the student's academic record, e.g. spiritual formation, field education, and incomplete coursework from previous semesters.
-To request an overload, please fill out the Spring 2018 Overload Request Form.
+If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from the Vice Dean for Academic Affairs to do this.
+Factors that are considered in granting permission include, but are not limited to, non-credit courses during the upcoming semester, the student's academic record, e.g. spiritual formation, field education, and incomplete coursework from previous semesters.
+Please use the link below to submit your request for 5 classes

 Factors that are considered in granting an overload request include:

-- Your year in school: First-semester students are not able to take a fifth course.
-Second semester students cannot be granted an overload until their grades are in from the first semester.
+- Year in school: First-semester students are not able to take a fifth course.
+Second semester students cannot be granted an overload until their grades are recorded from the first semester.

-- Your grade point average: Students generally must have a GPA over a 3.0, although extenuating circumstances will be considered.
+- Grade point average: Students generally must have a GPA over a 3.0, although extenuating circumstances will be considered.

-- Your transcript: A student with incompletes from the previous semester will not be allowed to enroll in a fifth course.
+- Transcript: A student with incompletes from the previous semester will not be allowed to enroll in a fifth course.

-- Your plans to manage the extra work: What are your committments outside of the Divinity School (church, family, work, volunteering etc) and how will you manage the additional work.
+- A student's plans to manage the extra work: What are your commitments outside of the Divinity School (church, family, work, volunteering, etc.) and how will you manage the additional work.